Leny73/frontend-nanodegree-feedreader/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+#How can I start the project?
+Clone or download the project from this repository [link to repository](https://github.com/Leny73/frontend-nanodegree-feedreader)
+Open the index.html on your browser to start the project.